LRY89757/ppl.llm.serving/README.md

 * [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) >= 11.4.
 11.6 recommended. (for CUDA)

 ## Quick Start

-Here is a brief tutorial, refer to [LLaMA Guide](docs/llama_guide.md) for more details.

 * Installing Prerequisites(on Debian or Ubuntu for example)